-Osteitis pubis is characterised by non-infectious inflammation of the pubic symphysis.
+Osteitis pubis (OP) is characterized by non-infectious inflammation of the pubic symphysis.

-Although the aetiology is sometimes unknown, the commonest causes are:
+Although the etiology is sometimes unknown, the most common causes are:

 - psoriatic arthritis

-The x-ray findings are subchondral erosive change, joint irregularity and sclerosis, which may eventually lead to ankylosis.
+The x-ray and CT findings are subchondral erosive change, joint irregularity and sclerosis, which may eventually lead to ankylosis.
 Positive findings usually are not apparent until 4 weeks after the onset of symptoms

-MRI may demonstrate parasymphyseal bone marrow oedema although this finding may also be seen in asymptomatic individuals.
-Symphyseal fluid and peripubic soft-tissue oedema during initial stages may also bee seen 1.
+MRI may demonstrate parasymphyseal bone marrow edema although this finding may also be seen in asymptomatic individuals.
+Symphyseal fluid and peripubic soft-tissue edema during initial stages may also be seen 1.

-Bone scans may be negative but can demonstrate intense signal uptake at the pubis symphysis.
+Bone scans may be negative but can demonstrate intense signal uptake at the pubic symphysis.